matthewnitschke/Kavie/README.md

 npm install kavie
 ```

-Installation is pretty simple.
+Then just add it to your project.
 Knockoutjs is the only dependency.
 ```html
 <script src="/path/to/knockout.js"></script>
 <script src="node_modules/kavie/dist/kavie.js"></script>